RuchiraSachinthana/RuchiraSachinthana/README.md

 ![snake gif](https://github.com/RuchiraSachinthana/RuchiraSachinthana/blob/output/github-contribution-grid-snake.gif)
 <hr>
-I'm currently pursuing an engineering degree in Electronics and Telecommunication from SLTC Research University. <br> <br>

-As a skilled engineering student, I am eager to bring my knowledge and experience to the industry.
+As a skilled engineer, I am eager to bring my knowledge and experience to the industry.
 I am well-versed in multiple programming languages, including Java, Python, and JavaScript.
 I have a solid understanding of the MERN stack, cloud computing, UI/UX design, Git, GitHub, and REST APIs.
 I have experience in both front-end and back-end development and have worked on several projects using these technologies.
 I am a proactive learner who always seeks to improve my skills and stay current with industry trends.
 I am a problem solver and I am able to work well both independently and as part of a team.
 I am excited to join a company that values innovation and creativity and contributes to the development of cutting-edge technologies

 <hr>